soi-20/brains/_posts/2018-11-06-the-two-narratives.md

 *-All this is reflected in the Andreessen Horowitz investment thesis.
 We don’t do cleantech or biotech.
 We do things that are based on software.
 If software is the heart of the company—if things would collapse if you ripped out your key development team—perfect.
 The companies that will end up dominating most industries are the ones with the same set of management practices and characteristics that you see at Facebook or Google.
 It will be a rolling process, of course, and the backlash will be intense.
 Dinosaurs are not in favor or being replaced by birds.- Marc Andreessen*

-In this game, he thinks timing is everything.
+In this game, he thinks the timing is everything.
 You need to execute your idea within the critical window to succeed.
 Most importantly, you need to find the right window.